muratk3n/thirdwave/en/2020/08/germany-otto-alliance.md

  the offer; France did likewise.
 Germany, however, accepted: alliance was concluded on August 2, 1914.

-It wasn't some ideological similarity that all of a sudden changed from one regime to the next just plain ol' need and desparation..
+The reason wasn't an ideological similarity that all of a sudden changed from one regime to the next either, just plain ol' need and desparation..